 What about discard?

 Every other week or so, I make an effort to discard all but a half cup of the starter.
-If possible, I bake a recipe that calls for unfed starter.
+If possible, I bake one of these recipes with unfed starter.
 But sometimes I just pour it in the trash, and I don’t worry about it.
 I find that if I am using the starter three times a week, I don’t have to consciously discard it very often.
 If you don’t bake as often, you will need to make a conscious effort to discard.

 After the discard, I do the recommended full feeding: a full cup of flour and water.
 Then the next day, I continue with my maintenance feedings.